NUBIC/ncs_navigator_deployment/chef/cookbooks/logrotate/README.md

 * path: specifies a single path (string) or multiple paths (array) that should have logrotation stanzas created in the config file.
 No default, this must be specified.
 * enable: true/false, if true it will create the template in /etc/logrotate.d.
+* cookbook: select the template source from the specified cookbook.
+By default it will use the cookbook where the definition is used.
+* create: creation parameters for the logrotate "create" config, follows the form "mode owner group".
 * frequency: sets the frequency for rotation.
 Default value is 'weekly'.
 Valid values are: daily, weekly, monthly, yearly, see the logrotate man page for more information.
+* olddir: directory for old log files.
 * template: sets the template source, default is "logrotate.erb".
-* cookbook: select the template source from the specified cookbook.
-By default it will use the cookbook where the definition is used.
-* create: creation parameters for the logrotate "create" config, follows the form "mode owner group".

 See USAGE below.